CWML/unixclass/README.md

 # The Very Basics of the Unix Command Line

 <br/>
+## Introduction

+Welcome to the **Very Basics of the Unix Command Line**!
+When you open a terminal (sometimes called a “shell”), you enter a powerful text-based environment that gives you deep control over your operating system.
+Instead of navigating graphical icons and menus, you’ll type commands to accomplish tasks—everything from creating and organizing files to automating repetitive work.

+Here are a few reasons why the command line is valuable:

+- **Speed and Efficiency**: Once you learn a few basic commands, many tasks become faster than they would be in a graphical interface.
+- **Automation**: Shell scripting allows you to compose commands into small programs that handle repetitive tasks.
+- **Precision**: You have direct control over every file, directory, and process, which is especially helpful for development and data analysis work.

+**How this course works**:
+1. You’ll learn how to navigate Unix-like file systems, manage files and directories, set permissions, and write simple scripts.
+2. Each section provides hands-on examples—run them as you read to build familiarity.
+3. Don’t worry if some concepts feel abstract at first.
+With practice, you’ll develop the “muscle memory” and confidence to use the command line effectively.

+---
 ## Outline

 * Navigating a *nix operating system with a terminal.